dymicboy/jaehong-vim-tmux/README.md

 ## Warning
  - Install script will overwrite your existing configuration files.
  - This is only for Linux.
+ - You need copilot token to use copilot.vim.
+Please remove it on `nvim/init.vim` if you don't have it.

 ## Installation
  - Clone this repository.